 - Varnish oil paintings

 - Use UV protective glass or acrylic plexiglass

 - Store in a dark place

-Quite apart from the UV light, general care means you should take care to make sure that all materials coming into contact with your art with art is PH neutral.
-That includes your paper, canvas, matboard, backing boards, and tape.
+Quite apart from the UV light, general care means you should take care to make sure that all materials coming into contact with your art is PH neutral.
+That includes your paper, canvas, matboard, wax paper, backing boards, and tapes.

-Clean glass with a micro-fiber cloth with ammonia-free glass cleaner, or use a dedicated acrylic glass cleaner (affiliate).
-Be very aware that acrylic plexiglass (affiliate) scratches very easily.
+Clean glass with a micro-fiber cloth with ammonia-free glass cleaner, or use a dedicated acrylic glass cleaner.
+Be very aware that acrylic plexiglass scratches very easily.
 Use a clean cloth, not an old scratchy one.

 Do Art Prints Fade?

 Expensive art prints should be treated with the same respect as original paintings and displayed with the same care and attention.